Last date modified: 2026-Apr-02

 1. Unlock the Relativity Color Map application.
 See Locking and unlocking applications.

-2. Unhide the Color Map tab from the application console by clicking Edit next to the tab, and then selecting the Visible flag.
+2. Unhide the Color Map tab from the application console by clicking Edit next to the tab, then selecting the Visible flag.

 3. Navigate to the Color Map tab.
 A list of Yes/No and single choice fields and their field values appears.